Ampfcandice33/Ampfcandice33/README.md

+Clean this for me and restructure it, give it a more software developer and informatics look and feel:

-## 💻 Software Analyst | Informatics
+## 💻 Software Analyst

-Informatics professional focused on:
+Informatics, with a strong foundation:

-* Business Analysis
+- Business analysis.
-* Systems Analysis
-* Database Design
+- Database management.
-* Software Development
-* IT Project Management
-* Digital Transformation
+- Systems analysis.
+- IT project management.

-I analyse business processes, design data-driven systems, and support technology solutions that improve operations, reporting, and decision-making.
+I specialize in analysing business processes, designing databases, and supporting digital transformation initiatives to improve business performance, decision-making, and operational efficiency.

 📍 Pretoria, South Africa
 📧 [ampfacandice@gmail.com](mailto:ampfacandice@gmail.com)